 - Observing Schedule: This plot, which appears at the top right of Figure 5.7, shows the how the observations were organized.
-The x-axis shows time, while the y-axis shows the purpose of the observation (or the SCAN_INTENT).
+The x-axis shows time, while the y-axis shows the purpose of the observation (or the SCAN\INTENT).
 This is mainly for reference. - Mosaic Pointing Configuration: The next plot in Figure 5.7 shows how the pointings were organized for the on-target observations.
 Again, this is mainly for reference. - Antenna Configuration: Appearing on the left in the middle row in Figure 5.7, this shows the layout of the antennas during the observations, which can provide some insights into the uv-coverage of the data and the angular resolution of the observation.
-Phase and amplitude data from antennas in a compact configuration should generally exhibit less scatter than data from more extended configurations.
+Phase and amplitude data from antennas in a compact configuration should generally exhibit less scatter than data from more extended configurations. - Elevation versus Time: This plot in the middle row on the right in Figure 5.7 indicates how much of the atmosphere the telescope was observing through.
+Moreover, because the uv-coverage changes between high and low elevations, the elevation data can assist in understanding unusual elongations in the plots of the uv-coverage.

-Figure 5.7: Part 1 of the manual calibration QA2 plots from SB Ephemeri_c_06_TE (2015.1.01084.S).
+Figure 5.7: Part 1 of the manual calibration QA2 plots from SB Ephemeri\c\06\TE (2015.1.01084.S).